maltevonehren/etiss/examples/SW/README.md

 ## Specifying compiler location

 The toolchain files contain a default compiler setup that should work most of the time.
-It can be customized using CMake Cache Variables.
+It can be customized using CMake cache variables.

 - The toolchain basename can be overwritten using `<ARCH>_TOOLCHAIN_BASENAME`.
 - In case the toolchain is not on the path its location get be specified with `<ARCH>_TOOLCHAIN_PREFIX`